公 法 评 论 |

 When Eve was introduced into the simple hierarchy of the Gar-

 13This theme is reflected in God's role in the biblical stories.
-At first, he is
+At first,

 the principal dramatis persona, commanding and in charge.
 Then, he recedes